top of page

 Our new standard aluminum model - lighter yet durable!

 This lightweight innovation is especially important for projects in rural/emote communities & places where permanent plumbing or power sources are limited or not available – such as forest firefighter camps, disaster response sites, temporary camps & evacuation centres.
-Our innovative new design provids:
+Our innovative new aluminum model provides:

 • Increased access to stand-alone, solar-powered fresh water washing stations.